 During requirements engineering, the needs, expectations, constraints, and goals of a project's stakeholders have to be gathered, communicated, and negotiated to achieve a mutually satisfactory solution.
-We have developed the WinWin approach for collaborative requirements negotiation and successfully applied it in over 100 real-client projects [6,7].
-Win-Win defines a model guiding the negotiation process:
+We have developed the WinWin approach for collaborative requirements negotiation and successfully applied it in over 100 real-client projects (Boehm et al., 1998; Boehm et al., 2001).
+WinWin defines a model guiding the negotiation process: stakeholder objectives and goals are expressed as win conditions; known constraints, problems, and conflicts among win conditions are captured as issues; options describe possible alternative solutions to overcome the issues; if a consensus is achieved among stakeholders, agreements are created.
+We have recently enhanced the WinWin approach and have used a COTS groupware environment as its implementation substrate (GroupSystems, 2001).
+The result,

-stakeholder objectives and goals are expressed as win conditions; known constraints, problems, and conflicts among win conditions are captured as issues; options describe possible alternative solutions to overcome the issues; if a consensus is achieved among stakeholders, agreements are created.
-We have recently enhanced the WinWin approach and have used a COTS groupware environment as its implementation substrate [20].
-The result, "EasyWinWin," supports brainstorming, categorization, and prioritization of win conditions, identification and resolution of conflicts, as well as collaborative characterization of application domain properties [8].
+"EasyWinWin," supports brainstorming, categorization, and prioritization of win conditions, identification and resolution of conflicts, as well as collaborative characterization of application domain properties (Boehm et al., 2001; Grünbacher and Briggs, 2001).

 A team of stakeholders used EasyWinWin to gather, negotiate, and elaborate requirements for the cargo router system.
 In the first round of requirements negotiation the team came up with 64 win conditions, which provided a starting point for further negotiation and architectural refinements.
-The left pane of Figure 1 shows a snapshot of the EasyWinWin negotiation tool: WinWin artifacts are organized in a tree and marked with artifact type and stakeholder tags (left pane); a voting tool is used to aid the transformation of software requirements into an architecture, as discussed below (right pane).
+Fig. 1 shows a snapshot of the EasyWinWin negotiation tool: WinWin artifacts are organized in a tree and marked with artifact type and stakeholder tags (top pane); a voting tool is used to aid the transformation of software requirements into an architecture, as discussed in Section 4.2.

-3.2 Requirements-to-Architecture Model Connector
+4.2.
+Requirements-to-architecture model connector

 The relationship between a set of requirements, such as those produced by an EasyWinWin negotiation, and an effective architecture for the desired system is not readily obvious.
 Requirements largely describe the problem to be solved (and constraints on its solution), whereas architectures model a solution to the problem.
 The terminology and concepts used to describe the two also differ.
-For example, WinWin deals with win conditions, issues, options, and agreements, while architectures deal with components, their interactions (i.e., software connectors or buses), system topologies, and properties [41].
+For example, WinWin deals with win conditions, issues, options, and agreements, while architectures deal with components, their interactions (i.e., software connectors or buses), system topologies, and properties (Shaw and Garlan, 1996).
 For these reasons, we have investigated principled ways of relating requirements and architecture models and defining a viable architecture that addresses a given set of requirements.
 Unfortunately, the large semantic gap between high-level, sometimes ambiguous requirements artifacts and the more specific architectural artifacts (e.g., modeled in a formal ADL) often does not allow one to establish meaningful links between them.
 This section proposes a model connector that remedies the problem and facilitates the bridging of the two models.

-We have developed the CBSP (Component, Bus, System, Property) model connector that bridges requirements and architectures.
+We have developed the Component, Bus, System, Property (CBSP) model connector that bridges requirements and architectures.
 CBSP artifacts refine WinWin's artifacts into architectural decisions.
 CBSP is a tool-aided, but highly human-intensive technique.
-Software architects assess the win conditions for their relevance to a system's architecture: its components (i.e., processing and data elements [37]), buses (i.e., connectors [41]), overall configuration (i.e., the system itself or a particular subsystem), and their properties (e.g., reliability, performance, and cost).1 If it is deemed architecturally relevant, a win condition is refined into one or more artifacts in the CBSP model connector.
-Each CBSP artifact thus explicates an architectural concern and represents an early architectural decision for the system.
-For example, a win condition such as
+Software architects assess the win conditions for their relevance to a system's architecture: its components (i.e., processing and data elements (Perry and Wolf, 1992)), buses (i.e., connectors; Shaw and Garlan, 1996), overall configuration (i.e., the system itself or a particular subsystem), and their properties (e.g., reliability, performance, and cost).
+If it is deemed architecturally relevant, a win condition is refined into one or more artifacts in the CBSP model connector.
+Each CBSP artifact thus explicates an architectural concern and represents an